What Is The Wrongful Death Statute Of Limitations In Colorado?

 There is a select group of people who are eligible to file a wrongful death claim in Colorado based on their relationship with the decedent.
 A person’s relationship with the decedent will also determine when they can file their claim.

 The first year after a person dies is reserved for the surviving spouse to file a lawsuit.
 The surviving spouse has the option to file the claim in conjunction with surviving heirs, or they can defer the right to file during this time to the surviving heirs.
 If the decedent does not have a surviving spouse, then the right to file automatically goes to the heirs or a designated beneficiary.

 Once the first year has passed, the claim can be brought by any of the aforementioned parties.
 Parents may file at any time when the deceased is a child or has no heirs.
 No matter which parties choose to pursue a claim, the statute of limitations for wrongful death will usually start running at the date of death.

 Causes Of Wrongful Death

-- Boating and Water accidents
+- Boating and water accidents,

-- Accidental Drownings
+- Accidental drownings,

-- Motor vehicle accidents (including public transportation)
+- Motor vehicle accidents (including public transportation),

-Types Of Damages
+Types of Wrongful Death Damages

 What types of damages are claimed in a wrongful death lawsuit?
 While the cost of losing a loved one can never be truly compensated for, the following are claims that are made.